zanshin/jtoh/README.md

 ## Particulars
 A number of things need to happen to prepare my old blog postings to work with Hugo.
-My site has approximately 2100 postings, spanning 22 years and several blogging back ends.
+My site has just over 2250 postings, spanning 22 years and several blogging back ends.
 Originally hand coded, the site went through Blogger, MoveableType, WordPress, and Octopress, before ending up on Jekyll.